Skip to main content

 Nokia - TarrantFort Worth, Texas354

-At&tMarietta, Georgia351
+AT&TMarietta, Georgia351

 Buffalo Molded Plastics, Inc., Andover IndustriesAndover, Ohio351

-Springs Industries, IncHartwell, Georgia308
+Springs IndustriesHartwell, Georgia308

-Springs Industries, IncGriffin, Georgia300
+Springs IndustriesGriffin, Georgia300

-The single largest action involved General Motors Corporation in Baltimore City, Maryland, reporting 1,109 affected workers.
+The single largest action involved General Motors in Baltimore City, Maryland, reporting 1,109 affected workers.
 US Airways followed with 802 workers.

 Trend & Outlook

 The data underscores mounting pressure on the the nation labor market, with activity running above both recent and year-ago benchmarks.
-The Other sector warrants close attention heading into the next period.
+The Manufacturing sector warrants close attention heading into the next period.

 Want the full dataset?